 It isn’t just the information that you share that is important on infographics.
 55% of people prefer to read messages in colour, and use of colour in infographics increases attention span by 82%.
 Furthermore, messages in colour are 39% more likely to be remembered than those that are in black and white – proving that spending time doing design work is not wasted!

 62% to 90% of an initial assessment is based on the actual colour used alone.

 Although infographics are a pretty successful form of visual content, 37% of content creators would like to be able to automate transforming infographics into other forms of content.
 Reduce, reuse and repurpose isn’t just an approach for sustainability – it is a strategy widely used by marketing professionals to squeeze the most value from their endeavours!

 While infographics are popular, we think many marketers are likely to encounter the same issues with creating original infographics that all original content has.
 And we’re not far off the mark either.
-On a scale of 1-10, 44% of marketers rank creating infographics at a 7 or higher in terms of difficulty – which probably explains why around 50% of marketers use an online graphic design tool (such as Canva or Visme – some of our favourites!) to create their visual content.
+On a scale of 1-10, 44% of marketers rank creating infographics at a 7 or higher in terms of difficulty – which probably explains why around 50% of marketers use an online graphic design tool (such as Canva or Logoai or Visme – some of our favourites!) to create their visual content.

 Email marketing statistics

 2019 saw an average of 293.6 billion emails sent each day, with around 44% of people checking their personal emails between 1 and 3 times each day.
 Of course, most of us check our work email much more often – it is estimated that professionals check their emails 15 times a day – which is every 37 minutes on average.
 That’s a lot of potential time to get your email in front of your customers!
 More than 59% of marketers report email provides their best ROI, and on top of that, 78% of marketers have seen an increase in engagement via email over the last 12 months.